 Hannah Ray Lambert is a journalist, writer, podcast co-host, amateur artist, cat lady and sarcastic comment maker.
-She reports for KOIN 6 News in Portland and has covered everything from the 2020 protests to the murder trial of MAX attacker Jeremy Christian, rural issues and the coronavirus pandemic.
-Hannah Ray previously worked for TV and print outlets in Washington and California.
+She currently reports on the military and veterans' issues for Coffee or Die Magazine.
+Previously, she worked as a producer and digital reporter for KOIN 6 News in Portland where she covered everything from the 2020 protests to the murder trial of MAX attacker Jeremy Christian, rural issues and the coronavirus pandemic.
+Hannah Ray has also worked for TV and print outlets in Washington and California.

 She’s always looking for ways to annihilate even more of her free time, so send story pitches and other ideas her way!